as764994-droid/Netflix-Content-Analytics-PowerBI/README.md

 ---

+> [!WARNING]
+> **Disclaimer:** This is a **simulated portfolio project** and is not affiliated with, endorsed by,
+> or connected to Netflix in any way.
+The stakeholder names, business problems, and organizational
+> context described in this project are **entirely fictional** and created purely for educational
+> and portfolio demonstration purposes.
+The dataset used is publicly available on Kaggle and does
+> not represent real Netflix internal data.

 ## 📌 Project Overview

 This project simulates a **real-world business intelligence engagement** with Netflix's Content Strategy, Regional Acquisitions, Data Science, and Finance teams.
 As a Data Analyst, I was approached by a panel of senior stakeholders — including a VP of Content Strategy, Head of Regional Acquisitions, Data Science Lead, and CFO — each with specific, business-critical questions that needed to be answered through data.